What is the Dynamic Dunescapes project?

 With this comes species loss and less biodiversity.
 All the extra plant growth means the sand becomes more enriched with nutrients too, encouraging even more plant growth and stabilisation.

-What work will take place and why is it needed?
+What work has been taking place and why is it needed?

 What is dune rejuvenation?